magnars/roll20-scripts/README.md

 I would also like to support it out of the box somehow, but I'm not sure about the best way to do it.

+## Oddities

+For technical reasons, if you want DeathTracker to notice changes in hitpoints after resting, you must also install the TokenMod script.